-- Magnesium: this mineral acts as muscle relaxant and promotes mental relaxation. lt is important to reduce stress in case of fertility issues because it can have an additional negative influence on reproductive function.
+- Magnesium: this mineral acts as a muscle relaxant and promotes mental relaxation. lt is important to reduce stress in case of fertility issues because it can have an additional negative influence on reproductive function.

-- Folie acid is important to ensure the correct progress of precocious steps of embryonic development. lt is recommended to women trying for a baby to take a folic acid supplement even before conception in order to reduce the risk of certain fetal malformations.
+- Folic acid is important to ensure the correct progress of precocious steps of embryonic development. lt is recommended to women trying for a baby to take a folic acid supplement even before conception in order to reduce the risk of certain fetal malformations.
 This protective effect is backed up when vitamins B6 and B12 are taken together with folic acid.

 - lodine: trace element that is essential for the normal function of the thyroid.
 Preliminary studies have shown that iodine deficiency was often associated with a decrease in fertility.